 When inventory items are acquired or produced at varying costs, the company will need to make an assumption on how to flow the changing costs.
 See cost flow assumption.

-If the cost to replace inventory is less than the actual cost of the inventory, it may be necessary to reduce the inventory amount.
-See lower of cost or market.
+If the net realizable value of the inventory is less than the actual cost of the inventory, it is often necessary to reduce the inventory amount.

 To learn more about inventory, see our Inventory and Cost of Goods Sold Outline.